Last month, I got depressed about learning English.

 Nowadays I feel better.
 I must thank those kind people who sent messages with encouragement.
 Thank you all very much.

-Most of the time, someone who claims I am a loser because of test scores is Taiwanese or Chinese, not a native speaker of English.
+Most of the time, someone who claims I am a loser because of test scores is Taiwanese or Chinese, they are not native speakers of English.
 It might be a facet of Asian culture.
-I think being self-critical make people easy to control with advertisement and manners, like herd behavior.
+I think being self-critical make people easy to control with advertisement and manners, like some kind of herd behavior.
 It's hard to get rid of the stress from culture.
-I'm still learning to keep practicing with happiness rather than fear.
+I'm still learning to practice with happiness rather than fear.